mehakpreet3114-max/Induction-/README.md

 Encouraged the students to remain positive,active and focused throughout the academic life.
 # Dr.Akshay(Dean of Management & Technical Studies)
 Talked about the managing the discipline,time and preparing for the competitive future in advance.
-# Mr.Ravinder Garg(Chief Engineer, Field officer at Municipal Corporation Ludhiana)
+# Mr.Ravinder Garg(Chief guest of Honor: Chief Engineer at Municipal Corporation,Ludhiana)
 Highlighted the role of engineers in today's time and the importance of responsibility.
 # Dr.K.S.Maan(HOD of IT, Incharge of Cultural Activities)
 Advised the students to stay updated with the emerging tech and start building the skills in advance.